 The UCC Award was established to recognize a student’s commitment and dedication to the UCC Church.
 Students are eligible by demonstrating volunteer activities as well as leadership within their church.

 The Ripon College Diversity Award was established to attract talented students who show an invested interest in the advancement of diversity.
 Students who belong to a historically underrepresented population and/or who demonstrate involvement working with diverse communities or organizations are eligible for this award.
-Eligibility criteria also includes a demonstrated commitment to diversity and inclusivity and the willingness to share various cultural perspectives at Ripon College.
+Eligibility criteria also include a demonstrated commitment to diversity and inclusivity and the willingness to share various cultural perspectives at Ripon College.
 To apply for this scholarship, students should highlight their experiences or involvement with diversity and inclusivity in the essay portion of the application for admission.

 Students who have taken the PSAT examination and have been notified by the National Merit Scholarship Corporation that they are a semi-finalist are eligible for consideration for this scholarship.
 Students must apply for admission to Ripon and indicate on their application that they are a National Merit Semi-Finalist.
-This scholarship may be stacked upon other Ripon scholarships up to full tuition.